What Is The Best RV AC Unit?

 Conclusion & My RV Air Conditioner Recommendations

 Even in mild climates, campers can get really warm inside.
-The sun has a way of heating them up and if you camp in a van it can be even more difficult to stay cool on hot sunny days.
+The sun has a way of heating them up.

-RV air conditioner units are one of the best ways to keep your RV cool but only if you are connected to 30 amp or 50 amp power or have a high power generator.
+RV air conditioner units are one of the best ways to keep your RV cool, but only if you are connected to 30 amp or 50 amp power or have a high power generator.

 See Also: Best RV Roof Caulks: When To Use Self Leveling Lap Sealants

-That being said there is a way to add what’s called an easy start, sometimes referred to as a “soft start” that allows you to use an RV AC with a smaller generator.
-You can read more about it in the FAQ section below.
+That being said, there is a way to add what’s called an easy start, sometimes referred to as a “soft start” that allows you to use an RV AC with a smaller generator.

 Looking at things like total power usage, weight, and wind resistance will help you choose the best style for your camper.